How to Read an Ovulation Test: Faint Lines & Test Types

 What is an ovulation test kit?

-Ovulation test kits, or ovulation predictor kits (OPKs), determine when you are ovulating by measuring the hormone levels in your urine.
+Ovulation test kits, or ovulation predictor kits (OPKs), determine when you are ovulating by measuring the hormone levels in your urine (more on when to take an ovulation test here).

 Ovulation is tightly controlled by luteinizing hormone (LH).
 LH levels remain steady throughout most of the menstrual cycle but surge dramatically 24 to 36 hours before ovulation.
 After ovulation, they return to normal.